FacilityApi/FacilityCSharp/docs/Facility.Core/ServiceJsonUtility.md

 | static [ToJsonTextWriter](ServiceJsonUtility/ToJsonTextWriter.md)(…) | Serializes a value to JSON. |
 | static [ToJsonWriter](ServiceJsonUtility/ToJsonWriter.md)(…) | Serializes a value to JSON. |
 | static [ToJToken](ServiceJsonUtility/ToJToken.md)(…) | Converts the object to a JToken. |

+## Remarks

+Consider using [`NewtonsoftJsonServiceSerializer`](./NewtonsoftJsonServiceSerializer.md) or [`SystemTextJsonServiceSerializer`](./SystemTextJsonServiceSerializer.md) instead, but keep in mind that those classes throw [`ServiceSerializationException`](./ServiceSerializationException.md) on error.
+This class may be obsoleted in the future.

 ## See Also